May 7, 2018

 You are the new generalist.
 The new factotum.
 A willingness to take on virtually any role is crucial to project management success.
 (And knowing when to delegate that role to someone else is pretty important, too.) - Carl Pritchard, PMP, PMI-RMP

 73. Go Beyond Email Communication - Today, project management tools and practices are more functional than ever.
-Find a tool that takes your collaboration to the next level.
+Find a digital collaboration tool that takes your collaboration and communication to the next level.

 Workfront captures all communication in one spot, allows you to communicate around specific projects, and keeps all key assets within the same communication stream.